Zennoon/alx-higher_level_programming/0x00-python-hello_world/README.md

 mode by just passing it a command to run using the -c option.

-2-print.py: This script prints exactly "programming is like building a multilingual puzzle".
+2-print.py: This script prints exactly "programming is like building a multilingual puzzle.
 The concept that alx wanted us to practice here is mainly figuring out how to print the quotation marks with print, which is done by escaping via \.